Density of states: Optics and photonics

 In optics and photonics, the concept of local density of states refers to the states that can be occupied by a photon.
 For light it is usually measured by fluorescence methods, near-field scanning methods or by cathodoluminescence techniques.
-For different photonic structures, the LDOS have different behaviors and they are controlling spontaneous emission in different ways.
-In photonic crystals, the near-zero LDOS are expected and they cause inhibition in the spontaneous emission.
+Different photonic structures have different LDOS behaviors with different consequences for spontaneous emission.
+In photonic crystals, near-zero LDOS are expected, inhibiting spontaneous emission.

-The LDOS are still in photonic crystals but now they are in the cavity.
-In this case, the LDOS can be much more enhanced and they are proportional with Purcell enhancements of the spontaneous emission.

 Similar LDOS enhancement is also expected in plasmonic cavity.

 However, in disordered photonic nanostructures, the LDOS behave differently.
-They fluctuate spatially with their statistics are proportional to the scattering strength of the structures.
+They fluctuate spatially with their statistics, and are proportional to the scattering strength of the structures.

-In addition, the relationship with the mean free path of the scattering is trivial as the LDOS can be still strongly influenced by the short details of strong disorders in the form of a strong Purcell enhancement of the emission.

-and finally, for the plasmonic disorder, this effect is much stronger for LDOS fluctuations as it can be observed as a strong near-field localization.
+In addition, the relationship with the mean free path of the scattering is trivial as the LDOS can be still strongly influenced by the short details of strong disorders in the form of a strong Purcell enhancement of the emission. and finally, for the plasmonic disorder, this effect is much stronger for LDOS fluctuations as it can be observed as a strong near-field localization.